 can also cause intestinal distress in some

-individuals but this doesn't make raw greens
+individuals but this doesn't suggest that raw greens

-the enemy.
+are toxic.
 Stomach discomfort in sensitive

 individuals is a far cry from the misguided